Home Crosses Pagan symbols & customs Site search

 In Jerusalem is a church known as 'St. Peter in Gallicantu' (English name: 'Church of St. Peter and the Crowing of the Cock').
 On its sanctuary roof is a black cross surmounted with a golden cock.
 The church is situated at one of the places Peter is believed to have denied Christ.

 • In ancient Gaul, the Celtic god Lugus is identified with the Roman god Mercury and the Greek Hermes.
 For over 2,000 years the iconography of Lugus has included the cock, which is today the emblem of France.
 The cock, or a younger cockerel, appears on many French badges and other insignia, one of which is a medal awarded to soldiers of the 1939-45 war against the Axis powers.
-This hexagonal medal shows a cockerel imposed on a Cross of Lorraine.
+This hexagonal medal shows a cockerel and a Cross of Lorraine.

 • In the English nursery rhyme: